 - The strength of its technical innovation and brilliant engineers

-- A headline driver that seems to spend every waking minute posting on social media
+- A headline driver that spends every waking minute posting on social media

 New Jersey-based Maximum Attack Motorsports happens to be known for those very same qualities.
 The team boasts a varied fleet of vehicles in a wide variety of disciplines and classes, from a sunburst orange B-spec Honda Fit to an ex-World Challenge touring car.
 All of this hardware is maintained out of a small but well-equipped garage that gives the team capabilities that rival much larger race shops.